-The RAC has recently included additional information in its meeting minutes related to significant events and the sequence of activities needed to accomplish the Rail Activation process.
+The RAC, until very recently, included additional information in its meeting minutes related to significant events such as issuance of Certificates of Operational Conformance (COC) and the sequence of activities needed to accomplish the Rail Activation process.
 Those details are shown below.